R1chardHao/scratch.nvim/README.md

 A simple neovim plugin to allow creating a scratch buffer.

 ## Usage
-User command `:Scratch` to open a scratch buffer window.
+Use command `:Scratch` to open a scratch buffer window.